xak2000/nomad/website/source/guides/operating-a-job/update-strategies/rolling-upgrades.html.md

 start.
 Nomad detected the deployment failed and as such, created job Version 3 that reverted back to the last healthy job.

-[update]: /docs/job-specification/update.html "Nomad update Stanza"
+[update]: /docs/job-specification/update.html "Nomad update Block"